Irritable Bowel Syndrome – IBS – Homeopathic treatment

 Pulsatilla

-Apart from other common symptoms, there is a feeling of thirst and a bitter taste in the mouth.
-Such a person dislikes warm food as well as fatty foods.
-Being in the open air brings some relief, showing a docile tendency.
+Apart from other common symptoms, a person with this condition may experience thirst and a bitter taste in the mouth.
+This person dislikes warm and fatty foods.
+Being in the open air brings some relief, and this shows a docile tendency.

 Carbo Veg